Megan & Chris

-Nevertheless, the rainfalls were late.
+The rainfalls were late.
 Therefore, we take this opportunity to climb on the bluff and do some family and some amazing couple session pictures.

-A special Backyard and some rentals were the perfect plan B for family gatherings
+A special Backyard and some rentals were the perfect Plan B for family gatherings

 Whereas they prayed for a blue sky, the forecast didn’t go into this direction.
 Megan and Chris had thought to this option, and decided to rent a huge tent in their garden.
 I don’t know exactly how many square feet, but the tent was large enough to handle all the entire event, the caterer, and even a music band!